 Unless you grow them yourself, you never see the massive greens that broccoli heads spring from.
-On my Romanesco broccoli plant, which grows bigger than your everyday broccoli, the mature leaves get up to 2 feet long with hefty ribs and stems.
-They look intimidating, but they cook down deliciously just like any other green.
+On my Romanesco broccoli plant (Brassica oleracea ‘Romanesco’), which grows larger than your everyday broccoli, the mature leaves span up to 2 feet long with hefty ribs and stems.

-It seems such a waste for commercial farmers to harvest the heads and discard the perfectly good leaves — which makes all the more reason to grow your own (or make friends with someone who does!).
+Considering the amount of water and resources it takes to grow a nutrient-dense (and space-hogging) broccoli plant, it feels like such a waste for commercial farmers to harvest the heads but discard the perfectly good leaves — which gives all the more reason to grow your own.
+(Or make friends with someone who does!)